 “Butoh…plays with perspective.
 If we, humans, learn to see things from the perspective of an animal, an insect, or even inanimate objects, the road trodden everyday is alive…we should value everything.” – Tatsumi Hijikata¹

 Qualia can be thought of as the root of every segment of experience, connected with sensory interpretation.
 Items in nature, for instance, a stick or a rock, will feel very different from each other.
 True or not, qualia can be thought of as the inherent properties of experience that can be accessed through introspection alone.
-Because butoh often works with introspection and uncovering the hidden or deep, the concept of qualia is of great interest to the subbody method.
-Subbody butoh strives to resonate with the subtle essences of the varying life differentiations.
+Qulia shares a parallel with spirit.

 Exercise: Object Resonance

 Pick any physical object as your new dance partner.
 Experiment with interactions.
 For instance, if I choose to resonate with a large stone, I will resonate with its texture, temperature, and weight distribution as I carry it around different areas of my body.
 I may discover new tricks or ways my body compensates.
 For a very detailed list of visual object resonance, see perception.

 Contemporary Metaphor Theory

 In terms of contemporary metaphor theory, qualia is in resonance with what Aleksander Szwedeck claims is the most elementary image schema, or the image schema that lies within all or most image schemas: OBJECT.21 Image schemas to Lakoff and Johnson are “recurrent patterns in perceptual-motor experience that derive from our bodily interaction with the physical world.”22

 Anything this object/qualia does also turns the qualia into the image schema FORCE.23 Strings are a good metaphor of a type of force image schema, specifically that of attraction.
 Qualias act as attractors/possessors.